-Although all grantees are currently on track to meet their grant deadlines, the COVID-19 pandemic did impact some of the projects.
-The COVID-19 pandemic challenges include, but are not limited to, delays in obtaining equipment, developing and executing service provider agreements, and hiring MCST personnel.
+Although all grantees are currently on track to meet their grant deadlines, some of the projects were impacted by COVID-19.
+The pandemic challenges include, but are not limited to, difficulties in identifying a property for the project, delays in obtaining equipment, developing and executing service provider agreements, and hiring MCST personnel.
 The Authority will actively monitor projects as they advance towards completion, and when needed, consider milestone condition extensions on a case-by-case basis.